Guide to Fellowships

 ISER sponsors seminars and conferences on topics that fall under its research mandate.

 The ultimate responsibility for the affairs of the Institute is vested in the Executive Committee.
 The Director assumes the responsibility for the day-to-day affairs of the Institute and provides leadership for the activities of the Institute.
-Two Administrative Assistants work with the Director.
+An Administrative Assistant works with the Director.
 ISER Books is under the direction of a Managing Editor.
 The Managing Editor works closely with the Academic Editor and Publications Assistant.